shlienlab/raccoon/docs/tutorial_MNIST.rst

 ...
 ==== ==== ==== ==== ==== ==== ==== ===== ===== ====

-:code:`read_output.R` in :code:`scripts` is available for R users to read this output file as an R dataframe.

 A json file containing an :code:`anytree` object is also saved in output and can be loaded to help understand the hierarchical structure.